sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-prototype-methods.md

 # Prefer borrowing methods from the prototype instead of methods from an instance

-When “borrowing” a method from a `Array` or `Object`, it‘s clearer to get it from the prototype than from an instance.
+When “borrowing” a method from `Array` or `Object`, it‘s clearer to get it from the prototype than from an instance.

 This rule is fixable.